Breadcrumb

 • Employees are allowed and encouraged to take frequent breaks in the shade and if possible inside an air-conditioned building or vehicle.
 Break frequency and length must increase as the temperature goes higher.
 Refer to the NIOSH Work/Rest Guidance for suggested break length and frequency.

 • Supervisors, or their designees, must monitor employees for signs and symptoms of heat illness during the work day.
 Radio, cell, or text can be used to communicate and check in with employees if in-person is not feasible.
 If employees experience any symptoms, even if mild, they should notify their supervisor immediately and go to the shade and/or cooling area.
-The supervisor or a delegate must find the employee and monitor and assess them for symptoms, initiate first aid if possible, and call 911.
-Employees experiencing any symptoms should never be left alone.
+The supervisor or a delegate must find the employee and assess them for symptoms, initiate first aid if symptoms are present, and call 911.
+Employees experiencing any symptoms should never be left alone or allowed to leave without offering medical assistance.

 • Indoor Work

-Heat illness can potentially occur in indoor areas where temperatures may exceed 82 degrees Fahrenheit.
+Heat illness can occur in indoor areas where temperatures may exceed 82 degrees Fahrenheit.
 High heat may be due to high radiant heat from equipment, or when outdoor temperatures are high.
-Examples of impacted areas may include mechanical rooms, laundry rooms, dishrooms, cooklines, greenhouses, steam tunnels and other spaces.
+Examples of impacted areas may include mechanical rooms, laundry rooms, dishwashing rooms, kitchens, greenhouses, steam tunnels, and other spaces.

 Supervisors and Managers can protect employees from indoor heat illness by:

-1. Identifying indoor work locations with consistent high temperature and/or high humidity, high radiant heat (Ovens, autoclaves, steam pipes,etc.), or locations subject to high temperatures based on weather conditions (sheds, storage buildings, greenhouses, etc.) Refer to the EH&S Indoor High Heat Locations List or contact EJH&S for assistance if you are unsure a location is considered a high heat location.
+1. Identify indoor work locations with high temperatures and/or high humidity, high radiant heat (Ovens, autoclaves, steam pipes,etc.), or locations subject to high temperatures caused by weather conditions (sheds, storage buildings, greenhouses, etc.).
+Refer to the EH&S Indoor High Heat Locations List or contact EH&S for assistance if you are unsure a location is considered a high heat location.

 2. Implementing the UCR Main Campus Indoor Heat Illness Prevention Plan or a site-specific Heat Illness Prevention Plan (developed using the template) for work areas that are listed on the Indoor High Heat Locations list or that are determined or assumed to exceed 82 degrees Fahrenheit.
 Employees working at the site must have a copy or access to a copy of the plan while working.

-3. Assigning UC Heat Illness training to employees exposed to indoor high-heat areas.
+3. Assign UC Heat Illness training to employees exposed to indoor high-heat areas.

-• Site-specific training should be provided to employees (such as at a pre-shift meeting or safety tailgate).
-This training should include a review of the items in the Prevention Plan and the items mentioned below.
+• Site-specific training should be provided to employees (such as at a pre-shift meeting).
+This training should include a review of the items in the worksite-specific prevention plan and the items mentioned below.

 4. Ensure access to cool, clean, drinking water for each employee.
 If working in remote areas, Supervisors must get water to the site by providing dispensing coolers and disposable cups, bottled water, or individual water jugs.